About Myesha Francis

 About M. Francis Gallery

-M. Francis Gallery first opened its doors in 2009 at the Entergy Innovation Center located in the Upper 9th ward.
+M. Francis Gallery is now a fully online based business.
+I first opened the doors of my first gallery space in 2009 in a small upper room at the Entergy Innovation Center located in the Upper 9th ward of New Orleans.
 Just six months later, the gallery moved to 604 Julia Street in the heart of the Arts District of New Orleans, becoming the 2nd and only African American owned art gallery in the Warehouse District.
-At this location, owner Myesha Francis curated monthly art exhibitions featuring several new, emerging and established artists.
-Within two years, the gallery transformed to become a studio space as well offering paint and sip parties ( a novelty service at the time) Over the course of four and a half years at this location, business grew so much, that it was forced to find a larger, more suitable location to host its growing art shows and painting parties.
+At this location, I curated monthly art exhibitions featuring several new, emerging and established artists.
+Within two years, the gallery transformed to become a studio space as well, offering paint and sip parties and kids art classes.
+Over the course of four and a half years at this location, business grew and was propelled into finding a larger, more suitable location to host its growing art shows and painting parties.

-In 2014, the gallery moved to 1938 Burgundy St. where it continued to grow and prosper until a sale of the building forced the business to move again.
+In 2014, the gallery moved to a location just outside of the French Quarter called the Faubourg (neighborhood) Marigny where it continued to grow and prosper until a sale of the building forced the business to move again.

 Two years later, the gallery moved to O.C.
 Haley Blvd. where it lived for just six months.
-In 2018 the business moved to 2007 Orleans Ave. where it operated for two years.
+In 2018 the business moved to 2007 Orleans Ave. where it operated for two years before closing its physical location.

-Well, it's 2021 now y'all and the journey of M. Francis Gallery has been interested to say the least.
+Well, it's 2021 now y'all and the journey of M. Francis Gallery has been interesting to say the least.
 Shortly after Covid-19 Pandemic hit last year in 2020, I moved the business into my now home studio.
-I still exhibit and sell work around the town and plan to offer a few new offerings soon.
+I still exhibit and sell work online and plan to offer a few new offerings soon.
 Stay tuned and much love!!!

 604 Julia St.

-My mission as an artist is to spread messages of love, light, self love, abundance and hope as well as to help as many artists along the way as I can"
+My mission as an artist is to spread messages of love, light, self love, abundance and hope as well as to help as many artists and creatives along the way as I can"